arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 The server Portenta Machine Control will:

-- Run a binary counter using digital outputs as visual indicators, mapped within 8-Bit boundary.
+- Execute a binary counter with digital outputs working as visual indicators, all contained within an 8-Bit boundary.
-- Shared Modbus counter variable will increase every time 8-Bit binary counter completes one cycle.
+- Increase the shared Modbus counter variable each time the 8-Bit binary counter completes a cycle.
-- Binary counter speed can be controlled modifying buffer variables with desired values.
+- Adjust the binary counter's speed by modifying buffer variables according to the desired values.

 The client Portenta Machine Control will:

-- Receive server counter information via Modbus protocol.
+- Acquire server counter data through the Modbus protocol.
-- Translate and trigger corresponding programmable digital I/Os.
+- Interpret and activate the corresponding programmable digital I/Os.
-- Use complete unit cycle of the programmable digital I/Os and represent total operation cycle with binary counter visualized using digital outputs.
+- Use the full cycle of the programmable digital I/Os to represent the total number of operation cycle, visualized using digital outputs as a binary counter.

 ## Conclusion